A theory of first order dissipative superfluid dynamics: Discussion

 In this paper we have described a framework for describing superfluid hydrodynamics at first order in the derivative expansion.
 We have determined the most general form of the hydrodynamical equations that are consistent with Lorentz invariance, the Onsager principle, and the requirement that the second law of thermodynamics apply in every conceivable situation.
 We begin this section by summarizing our results, and then turn to a discussion of possible applications and extensions.

-We have found that the most general equations of Lorentz invariant but non-parity conserving superfluids requires the specification of twenty parameters.
+We have found that the most general equations of Lorentz and time-reversal invariant but non-parity conserving superfluids requires the specification of twenty parameters.
 Fourteen of these are associated with the parity even sector and were described already in \cite{Bhattacharya:2011ee}, generalizing an earlier 13 parameter framework spelt out in \cite{Clark,Putterman}).
 In this work we have found that six more parameters need to be specified in the parity odd sector of the theory.
-Five of these six parameters are non dissipative; they drop off from the expression of the divergence of the entropy current, and are unconstrained by inequalities.
-Three of these five parameters ($\tilde{\eta}$, $\tilde{\kappa}_{11}$ and $\tilde{\kappa}_{22}$ in the language of the main text) are relatively simple.
-They are the transport coefficients which are associated with the pseudo-tensor mode
+All six of these parameters are non dissipative; they drop off from the expression of the divergence of the entropy current, and are unconstrained by inequalities.
+Four of these six parameters ($\tilde{\eta}$, $\tilde{\kappa}_{11}$, $\tilde{\kappa}_{22}$ and $\tilde{\kappa}_{12} =\tilde{\kappa}_{21}$ in the language of the main text) are relatively simple. $\tilde{\eta}$ is the transport coefficients which is associated with the pseudo-tensor mode

+that appear in the two field redefinition invariant combinations of vectors, in the corrections to the stress tensor and charge current.

-Note that $\tilde{\eta}$ closely resembles the hall viscosity in $2+1$ dimensional theories \cite{PhysRevLett.75.697}.
+Note that $\tilde{\eta}$ closely resembles the hall viscosity in $2+1$ dimensional theories \cite{PhysRevLett.75.697, Saremi:2011ab}.
 There, when parity is violated it is possible to have a transport coefficient $\eta_H$ associated with the tensor mode

 The hall viscosity is known to be associated with the ground state's intrinsic angular momentum.
 It would be interesting to see whether $\tilde{\eta}$ is also associated with similar quantities.